-Press solution to change the sign for a number to a negative.
+Press so to change the sign for a number to a negative.

 - 3. Use the navigation keys to set the type of calculation that you wish to perform.
 Your choices are as follows:

 - [+] Addition

 - [-] Subtraction

 - [x] Multiplication

-- [+] Division
+- [÷] Division

 - 4. Use the keypad to enter the second number into your equation.

+- 5. Press the ok key to perform the calculation and view the result.